 Description: Seating can be arranged in a variety of ways to suit the act and the anticipated audience size.
 For example, lay out can be simple rows of seating or cabaret-style with tables.
 The Clubhouse also has a fuly licensed bar.

-Accessibility: The grounds and the Clubhouse are fully accessible.
+Accessibility: The grounds and the Clubhouse are on one level.

 Toilets: There are toilets (including accessible facilities) in the Clubhouse